 Our system implementation includes several optimizations to improve computation time, memory usage, and rendering performance.
-In our dataset, one aerial image pixel projects to roughly 0.5 m.
-To reduce the proxy computation time, we typically choose a voxel size of r=2-4 m To compensate for this subsampling
+In our dataset, one aerial image pixel projects to roughly 0.5 meters.
+To reduce the proxy computation time, we typically choose a voxel size of r = 2 to 4 meters.
+To compensate for this subsampling during graph-cut based texturing, we subdivide voxel faces with S = 4 to 8, thus returning to approximately one pixel resolution.
+The graph cut computation time is increased but only in the overlap regions.